We go beyond book access to deepen impact.

 Hear from those who have experienced our program.

-Our Parent Ambassadors are people who have gone through our program and seen the benefits of the parent education with their own children or children they care for.
+Our Community Ambassadors are people who have gone through our program and seen the benefits of the parent education with their own children or children they care for.

 They now serve as volunteers to teach more parents about the dialogic reading techniques.